fscorrupt/awesome-stars/README.md

 - [Cyprien-png/jellyfin-binge-buddy](https://github.com/Cyprien-png/jellyfin-binge-buddy) - Keep track of your buddies' viewing progress in Jellyfin.
 Designed to sync up and resume watching together for your next IRL session.
 - [AHouseOfBards/Bonfire-JellyProfiles](https://github.com/AHouseOfBards/Bonfire-JellyProfiles) - Bonfire is a Jellyfin plugin that adds profiles on a per user basis to Jellyfin.
 Built with AI Assistance.
 Designed to work with any Jellyfin client that is a web client or a wrapper for a web client.
 - [ytnrvdf/wha-spell-simulator](https://github.com/ytnrvdf/wha-spell-simulator) - A fan-made browser-based Witch Hat Atelier spell simulator.
-- [0belous/Jellyfin-Universal-Plugin-Repo](https://github.com/0belous/Jellyfin-Universal-Plugin-Repo) - The Jellyfin universal plugin repository
+- [0belous/Jellyfin-Universal-Plugin-Repo](https://github.com/0belous/Jellyfin-Universal-Plugin-Repo) - The universal Jellyfin plugin aggregator
 - [DumbWareio/DumbPad](https://github.com/DumbWareio/DumbPad) - A Dumb Pad with collaborative editing, fuzzy search, & markdown preview functionality
 - [sassanix/Warracker](https://github.com/sassanix/Warracker) - 🛡️ Warracker is an open source, self-hostable warranty tracker to monitor expirations, store receipts, files.
 You own the data, your rules!
 - [aspenmayer/bypass-paywalls-chrome-clean-magnolia1234](https://github.com/aspenmayer/bypass-paywalls-chrome-clean-magnolia1234) - Bypass Paywalls Clean for Chrome (no Google Analytics, lot of updates/bug-fixes and custom sites)